shahraj81/aida/tools/resolve-queries/README.md

 - The file specified in place of `docid_mappings` is a tsv file that is originally from LDC but is modified by NIST.
 This file will be provided along with the queries.
 - The above script(s) assume that the intermediate data directory and the output directory does not exist.
 - The file specified in place of `queries_dtd` must not have any comments in it.
 Again, this file will be provided along with the queries file.
+- In the next few days, NIST is going to work with NCC in order to provide the teams with a docker to make it easy for them to run this tool without having to install dependencies individually.